Moody-Tunes/cradle/README.md

 - The site is available through the hostname `moodytunes.vm`.
 	- This is accomplished by `vagrant-hostmanager` adding the IP address for the virtual machine to your /etc/hosts file

-- Now you can ssh into your virtual machine through `vagrant ssh mtdj`
+- Now you can ssh into your virtual machine and run the application
-	- You can also you straight ssh by doing `ssh vagrant@moodytunes.vm` when prompted for a password enter the default Vagrant password (which is `vagrant`)
+	- We add a config file in your `.ssh/` directory with the hosts managed by Vagrant called `vagrant_config`
+	- You can use this file in ssh by passing it on the command line as an argument `ssh -F ~/.ssh/vagrant_config` mtdj
+	- We also offer some aliases for making this command easier to use in `scripts/ssh_aliases`.
+You can add these aliases to your `~/.bash_aliases` file to use them in your development: `cat scripts/bash_aliases >> ~/.bash_aliases`

 ## Specifying Provisioning Inventory